 Before I really got into cooking, I made a lot of hashes.
-This usage of the word “hash” in this instance can be defined as an assortment of meat and vegetables from the refrigerator whose expiration date was quickly approaching (or past); cooked in an iron skillet with a couple eggs cracked over the top and smothered in hot sauce.
+This usage of the word “hash” in this instance can be defined as an assortment of meat and vegetables from the refrigerator whose expiration date was quickly approaching (or past); cooked in an iron skillet with a couple of eggs cracked over the top and smothered in hot sauce.
 Speaking from experience, adding hot sauce to a hot skillet can result in noxious fumes that make your eyes water and your lungs ache for fresh air, just a fair warning.

 Check out these other resources to read more about the awesome nutritional benefits of eggs from pasture-raised chickens and where to find them:

-- 1 turnip, diced (115g)
+- 1 turnip diced (115g)

 - 1/2 teaspoon paprika